Breaking Down the Real Meaning of an XDR Solution

 These layers provide a flexible, scalable solution for managing and analyzing big data in data lakes.

 With the core architecture in place, data lakes are excellent for analyzing data, they have the ability to analyze raw data in various formats.
+Data lakes support high performance analytics, enabling efficient querying and analysis of large datasets.
 Since data lakes stores both structured and unstructured data, they can complex analysis, like machine learning, real-time data processing, and deep learning.

 The capability to analyze types of data makes data lakes powerful tools and allows it to generate actionable insights and finding patterns in large datasets.